Jeffries makes history as first Black person to lead congressional party

 Crow said that episode shows that Jeffries "knows where he's going, but he also knows where he's from.
 And I think that's important as a person and as important as a leader to never forget your background, never forget who you are."

 Jeffries said he has an "open mind" in terms of his relationship with the top House Republican, Rep. Kevin McCarthy, D-Calif., who was nominated to serve as the speaker.
-McCarthy is still working to secure the votes he needs to be elected by the full House in January after easily defeating his own challenge inside the GOP conference.
+McCarthy is still working to secure the votes he needs to be elected by the full House.
 Jeffries said he has more experience with the incoming majority leader, Rep. Steve Scalise, R-La., and said he would look for areas of common ground.
-But he stressed that McCarthy has a lot of members he considers "extreme" and he is prepared to oppose and GOP efforts to push far-right policies.
+But he stressed that McCarthy has a lot of members Jeffries considers "extreme" and he is prepared to oppose GOP efforts to push far-right policies.

 Copyright 2022 NPR.
 To see more, visit https://www.npr.org.